MiguelArmendariz/react-app-template-npm/README.md

+# This project is no longer being mantained as I opted to use tailwindcss + yarn + typescript in my projects.

 # react-app-template-npm
 This project is a basic template for a react application using webpack, and npm as package manager.
 That's why the repository name has npm at the end.